DATES: 25th and 26th January 2020 / 13th and 14th June 2020

 Writers must ensure before entering that they are available to attend both these weekends, and are free to write at least two drafts of an original one-hour television drama between 28th January and 1st June 2020.

 HOW TO APPLY:

-NB Scroll down this page for ENTRY FORM (from Monday Sept 5th 2016)
+NB Scroll down this page for ENTRY FORM (NB **from Sept 10th – Sept 27th 2019 ONLY)

 The scripts should be original, not episodes of existing drama series.

 Only writers who do not have a broadcast credit as a television writer or theatrical release as a feature film writer may apply (although produced short films – 20 minutes or less – are exempt).

 CLOSING DATE FOR SUBMISSIONS:

 5pm Friday September 27th 2019 (Entries will open Tuesday September 10th 2019)

 Writers will be paid a fee for participating in the course and for completing two drafts of a one hour script.
 All writers will be required to grant Shelley Productions a first option for Channel 4 to acquire all rights in their script and will be told within six months of delivery whether Channel 4 wishes to exercise this option.